Spider-Man 3: Plot

-One year after Otto Octavius's sacrifice, (Note: As depicted in Spider-Man 2 (2004).)
-Peter Parker plans to propose to Mary Jane Watson, who has made her Broadway musical debut.
-In Central Park, a meteorite lands nearby during their date, from which an extraterrestrial symbiote oozes out and follows Peter to his apartment by attaching to his motorbike.
-Harry Osborn, knowing Peter is Spider-Man, seeks to avenge his father's death.
-(Note: As depicted in Spider-Man (2002)) Using Norman's performance-enhancing gas and Green Goblin technology, he battles Peter to an eventual stalemate, developing partial amnesia after falling from his glider.
-Meanwhile, police pursue escaped convict Flint Marko, who visits his wife and sick daughter before fleeing.
-He falls into an experimental particle accelerator that fuses his body with the surrounding sand, granting him the ability to control and reform his body into sand, becoming Sandman.
+Peter Parker plans to propose to Mary Jane Watson, who has made her Broadway debut.
+While he is on a date with her in Central Park, an extraterrestrial symbiote oozes out of a fallen meteorite and attaches to his moped.
+Harry Osborn, knowing Peter is Spider-Man, seeks to avenge the death of his father Norman.
+(Note: As depicted in Spider-Man (2002).)
+He uses his father's performance-enhancing gas and Green Goblin technology to battle Peter, but falls from his glider and develops partial amnesia, forgetting that Peter is Spider-Man.

+Shortly after, Peter saves Gwen Stacy, daughter of Captain George Stacy, from falling from a skyscraper.
+Meanwhile, police pursue the escaped convict Flint Marko, who visits his wife and sick daughter before fleeing.
+He falls into a particle accelerator which fuses his body with sand, turning him into Sandman and granting him the ability to reform his body at will.

-During a festival honoring Spider-Man for saving Gwen Stacy's life, Peter kisses her to please the crowd, angering Mary Jane.
-Marko then robs an armored truck and escapes after a duel with Spider-Man.
-Police captain George Stacy, Gwen's father, informs Peter and Aunt May that Marko is Uncle Ben's true killer; the initial suspect was simply Marko's accomplice.
-While waiting for Marko to emerge from hiding, the symbiote assimilates Peter's suit as he sleeps in it.
-Peter awakens atop a building, discovering that the symbiote has turned his suit black, enhanced his powers, and heightened his aggression.
+During a ceremony honoring Spider-Man, Peter kisses Gwen to please the crowd, which angers Mary Jane.
+Soon after, Marko robs an armored truck and fights Spider-Man, then flees.
+Captain Stacy informs Peter and Aunt May that Marko was Ben's true killer; the initial suspect was simply Marko's accomplice.
+When Peter falls asleep in his Spider-Man suit, the symbiote integrates into the suit.
+Peter awakens atop a building, discovering that the symbiote has turned his suit black, enhanced his powers, and increased his aggression.

-Peter battles Marko in a subway.
-Finding that water weakens him, Peter opens a pipe, turning Marko into mud and washing him away.
-Peter's new attitude alienates Mary Jane, who kisses Harry and departs regretfully.
-A hallucination of his father prompts Harry to recover from amnesia and force Mary Jane to break up with Peter.
-Later, Harry tells Peter that Mary Jane is dating him.
-Under the symbiote's influence, Peter fights Harry, spitefully claiming his father never loved him.
-As Peter leaves, Harry throws a pumpkin bomb, which Peter deflects, disfiguring Harry's face.
+Peter battles Marko in a subway station.
+Realizing that water weakens him, Peter opens a pipe, which turns Marko into mud and washes him away.
+Peter's new arrogant attitude alienates Mary Jane, who kisses Harry before quickly regretting it.
+A hallucination of his father prompts Harry to recover from amnesia, and he forces Mary Jane to break up with Peter.
+Harry tells Peter that he is dating Mary Jane, which leads Peter to fight him while under the symbiote's influence.
+During the fight, Harry's face is disfigured by one of his own pumpkin bombs.